-With freelance clients for illustration and design, I have used QuickBooks Self-Employed to invoices and have received payments through, PayPal, Venmo and Stripe.
+With some freelance clients for writing, illustration and design, I have used QuickBooks Self-Employed to invoices and have received payments through, PayPal, Venmo and Stripe.
 This job requested that I invoice them through PayPal at first, but they have streamlined the process so that they produce the invoice and pay me through PayPal once I submit the first draft of the article.

 Learning about affiliate marketing by writing for a successful blog

 It’s important to just get going with pitching for writing jobs even if you don’t feel ready.
-I wish I had had the guts to start pitching using freelance job boards a year ago.
+I wish I’d had the guts to start pitching using freelance job boards a year ago.
 So don’t be a perfectionist like I was.
 Just get out there once you have a few strong, well-written samples.

 The assignments are not earth-shattering, and I don’t even have a byline because the posts are ghostwritten, but I love the gigs I have had so far because I am learning so much.
 I get to research new products every week.
 I write one or two articles per week.
 Sometimes I update and older article with new information.

 I am learning about structuring articles for affiliate marketing.
 The companies I have worked for so far have been niche affiliate blogs on health and fitness, which have been great because I am learning things I can apply to my own niche blogs.

 Going freelance can happen gradually or you can do it overnight or anything in between.
 There are so many different ways to do this and so many free resources out there to help you.
 I hope this helps you visualize how you are going to get where you want to go.